Hairein/GameOff2018_MKS_Entry/README.md

-F - (hold) Feed the Breeder Food from all nearby drones T - (hold) Feed the Breeder Tech from all nearby drones D - (hold) Drone spawn mode [Breeder Resource Cost per Drone placed: F: 750 T: 500]
+F - (hold) Feed the Breeder Food from all nearby drones T - (hold) Feed the Breeder Tech from all nearby drones D - (hold) Drone spawn mode [Breeder Resource Cost per Drone placed: F: 750 T: 500] SPACE - Use mouse to pan the map while pressed

 Credits